Activity

 Hung-Chi Wang

-Spent almost an hour and a half routing the RP2040 cluster
+YOOO spent almost an hour and a half just straight up routing the RP2040 cluster today and my eyes are only slightly bleeding this time lol

 Attachment